epfl-ada/ada-2024-project-ackthuallydeadalready/README.md

 ## Research Questions
 - How does the positivity/negativity dimension of the public sentiment about a user change over time during an election?
-- How does the positivity/negativity dimension of the public sentiment about returning candidates between elections?
+- How does the positivity/negativity dimension of the public sentiment about returning candidates change between elections?
 - What are the consequences for candidates of having a bias for writing negative comments?
 - What specific questions in the RFA voting form sway people?
 - What are the most importance topics for most users?